kletobias/p2022/_projects/deep-dive-tabular-data-pt-3.md

 - How confident are we in our predictions using a particular row of data?

 One can visualize the distribution of the standard deviation of the predictions over all estimators for each sample in the validation dataset.
-Given, that estimator was trained on a subset of maximum 500 samples, the standard deviation can be relatively large for certain estimator sample combinations in the validation set.
+Given that estimator was trained on a subset of maximum 500 samples, the standard deviation can be relatively large for certain estimator sample combinations in the validation set.
 The average over all 30 base estimators however generalizes the final value for each sample in the validation set again and can be interpreted as the confidence in the predictions of the model for each sample.
-E.g., a low/high standard deviation for a particular sample means, that the spread in the predicted sale price across all estimators is low/high and thus, the confidence of the model in the prediction is high/low.
+E.g., a low/high standard deviation for a particular sample means that the spread in the predicted sale price across all estimators is low/high and thus, the confidence of the model in the prediction is high/low.